Tip 2 - how to choose the right lens

 In summary, your lens investment is just as important as, if not more than, your camera investment.
 The lenses you purchase will stay with you much longer.
 I have upgraded Canon DSLRs 4 times over the first 10 years of my photography journey, but the 3 major zoom lenses I purchased have stayed with me throughout those years and even beyond, when I upgraded to mirrorless cameras.

-If you are a beginner mirrorless or DSLR photographer, or have limited budget, choosing the right lens is critical for your photo journey.
+If you are a beginner mirrorless photographer, or have limited budget, choosing the right lens is critical for your photo journey.

 Go back to Camera Equipment Chapter